Reasons for the failure of British Caledonian: Operating regional routes

+Restrictions on non-competing routes

 Some countries imposed capacity restrictions on BCal's operations even on regional routes that did not compete with any trunk routes and therefore could not have caused a diversion of traffic from these routes.
 BCal's London—Genoa route was a case in point.
 The only way the Italian authorities agreed to BCal's request to add an additional Saturday frequency on that route was to compel the airline to enter into a pool agreement with Alitalia.

+Revenue-sharing agreements

-Under that agreement BCal was forced to share its revenues on that route with Italy's flag carrier, even after that airline had withdrawn its own Heathrow—Genoa service it had originally operated in competition with the Gatwick—Genoa service provided by BUA/BCal.
+Under the pool agreement with Alitalia BCal was forced to share its revenues on that route with Italy's flag carrier, even after that airline had withdrawn its own Heathrow—Genoa service it had originally operated in competition with the Gatwick—Genoa service provided by BUA/BCal.

-Such anti-competitive practices were not confined to BCal's European operations.
+Such anti-competitive practices afflicting BCal were not confined to its European operations.
 The bilateral agreements governing most of BCal's long-haul routes obliged the airline to enter into a pool agreement with the designated foreign flag carrier[s].
 These agreements stipulated that all revenues were to be equally shared by all carriers serving the same route.
 This usually meant that revenues were shared on a 50:50 basis, regardless of each carrier's actual market share.

+Exceptions to revenue sharing

 The only exceptions to this rule were the US as well as the Asian countries to which BCal flew.
 As far as the US was concerned, no US airline was allowed to enter into a pool agreement with any other airline – especially, a wholly/majority government-owned, foreign carrier – as this constituted a violation of that country's antitrust laws.
 With regard to the Asian countries that received scheduled services from BCal, the UK already had fully liberalised or fairly liberal bilateral air services agreements with these countries.

+Impact of bilateral restrictions

-These bilateral restrictions seriously impeded BCal's efforts to successfully build a network of short-haul, European feeder services that was essential to provide sufficient transfer traffic for its long-haul routes from Gatwick.
+Bilateral restrictions seriously impeded BCal's efforts to successfully build a network of short-haul, European feeder services that was essential to provide sufficient transfer traffic for its long-haul routes from Gatwick.
 Furthermore, these restrictions made it difficult to offer its passengers a more frequent service on certain long-haul routes that could have attracted more high-yield business traffic.
 It also left the airline with an incomplete network, which resulted in a weak route structure.
 This, in turn, constituted a major competitive disadvantage.

+Predominance of Heathrow Airport and its implications for BCal's prosperity

+Load factor discrepancies

 As a general rule, a full-service scheduled operation at Gatwick with a fare structure that is identical to a similar operation at Heathrow produces a 10% lower load factor.
 For example, BCal's scheduled load factors at Gatwick rarely exceeded 60% whereas comparable BA load factors at Heathrow were usually above 70%.
 BCal tried to compensate for this difference in load factors between Gatwick and Heathrow by being a more cargo-oriented carrier than BA.
 Compared with BA, cargo accounted for a greater share of BCal's total revenues and profits.